boykin345/UniversityEnrolmentProgram/docs/Testplan.md

 ## Team Management
 For the deadline date there was created milestone named as Version 1.0, it is an end version of repository with Test plan.
 There was 1 issue with main method of FBApp Main Class and 1 merge request with main branch.
-At the time i write this as before almost everything was done by one person.
-So, there was almost no divided work and organised meetings.
+At the time I write this as before almost everything was done by one person.
+So, there was almost no divided work and organised meetings.(27/04/2023)

+Finally, after Easter we had some 2 organised meetings and some divided work.
+There was two more merge requests and no issues.

 ## Test Plan